 One of the main measures of success of journals is the impact factor, a measure of how often an article is cited by other authors.
-The latest impact factors are (the previous year in brackets):
+The latest impact factors are below (the previous year in brackets):

-- European Journal of Endocrinology is now 5.308 (5.107); - Journal of Endocrinology's impact factor is now 4.041 (4.381); - Journal of Molecular Endocrinology's is now 3.562 (3.744); - o Endocrine-Related Cancer's impact factor is now 4.800 (4.774) and - o Endocrine Connections' impact factor is now 2.592 (2.474).
+- European Journal of Endocrinology is now 6.664 (5.308); - Journal of Endocrinology's impact factor is now 4.286 (4.041); - o Journal of Molecular Endocrinology's is now 5.098 (3.562); - o Endocrine-Related Cancer's impact factor is now 5.678 (4.800) and - o Endocrine Connections' impact factor is now 3.335 (2.592).

-The impact factor for the European Journal of Endocrinology is the highest-ever and we are extremely proud of the dedication and commitment of the Editorial Board in achieving this.
+The impact factor for the European Journal of Endocrinology, Journal of Molecular Endocrinology and Endocrine Connections are the highest ever and we are extremely proud of the dedication and commitment of the Editorial Boards in achieving this.